-This is the precise focus of Coptersafety’s custom visuals, which present mission-specific training environments.
-In this article, Coptersafety Chief Commercial Officer Jani Kaskinen and Visual Modelling Experts Olli Laine and Markus Vuorinen discuss the topic
+Enhancing training with personalized scenarios is the precise focus of Coptersafety’s custom visuals.
+The custom visuals present mission-specific training environments for helicopter operators and pilots.
+In this article, Coptersafety Chief Commercial Officer Jani Kaskinen and Visual Modelling Experts Olli Laine and Markus Vuorinen discuss the topic.

-Realistic training conditions are key to pilot safety and efficiency.
-But real-life training simply does not allow certain situations.
+Realistic training conditions are key to aviation and pilot safety and efficiency.
+However, real-life training simply does not allow to practice certain situations.
 In contrast, simulator training can develop meaningful expertise under even the worst scenarios and situations.

 IN SIMULATOR TRAINING, APPEARANCES MATTER